Dr Alpesh Maisuria

 Social class.

-Particular areas of concern include: The National Education Service, student fees, student choice, marketisation of HE, academic working conditions, private schools, Academies/free schools, testing, league tables, de-professionalisation of educators, Socialism, Cuba, Sweden, social democracy, alternatives to capitalism.
+Particular areas of concern include: Public education, student fees, marketisation, academic working conditions, private schools, Academies/free schools, testing, league tables, de-professionalisation of educators, alternative education policies and systems

 Alpesh welcomes doctoral applicants and media enquiries in any of these areas.